biomarkersParkinson/paradigma/README.md

 \* The processing of PPG signals is currently based on the blood volume pulse (arbitrary units) obtained from the Verily Study Watch.
 [This](https://biomarkersparkinson.github.io/paradigma/tutorials/_static/pulse_rate_analysis.html#step-3-signal-quality-classification) part of the PPG tutorial provides code and documentation on how to use the pipeline with other PPG devices.

-> [!WARNING]
-> While the toolbox is designed to work on any wrist sensor device which fulfills the requirements, we have currently verified its performance on data from the Gait-up Physilog 4 (arm swing during gait & tremor) and the Verily Study Watch (all pipelines).
+> **Warning:** While the toolbox is designed to work on any wrist sensor device which fulfills the requirements, we have currently verified its performance on data from the Gait-up Physilog 4 (arm swing during gait & tremor) and the Verily Study Watch (all pipelines).
 Furthermore, the specifications above are the minimally validated requirements.
 For example, while ParaDigMa works with accelerometer and gyroscope data sampled at 50 Hz, its effect on subsequent processes has not been empirically validated.
 <br/>